microsoft/Pride-flag/README.md

-# A Banner of Pride
+# Queer Theory Flag
-Created by the LGBTQIA+ people at Microsoft, this flag represents 40 different individual LGBTQIA+ communities—with one powerful graphic that reflects a message of unity, solidarity and intersectionality.
-We’re making it available here on GitHub for everyone to use and build on.
-Because Pride should be open source.
-Learn more about [Pride at Microsoft.](https://unlocked.microsoft.com/pride/)
+Created by the Queer Theorists at Microsoft, this flag represents the deconstruction of the pride flag.
+Now that the pride flag has gone mainstream and been accepted within society, we must deconstruct it.

 ![Flag_preview_960x540](https://user-images.githubusercontent.com/113071293/191797913-c49cd0d2-1ae9-40d8-bbcd-8e19da9f0cbd.jpg)